redapple/parslepy/docs/index.rst

 http://www.python.org.

-**First we need to define our extension function as a Python function**: parslepy's extension functions must accept a user-context as first argument, then should expect an XPath context, followed by elements or strings matching the XPath expression, and finally whatever other parameters are passed to the function call
+**First we need to define our extension function as a Python function**:

+*parslepy*'s extension functions must accept a user-context as first argument, then should expect an XPath context, followed by elements or strings matching the XPath expression, and finally whatever other parameters are passed to the function call